CoryMcCartan/PL94171/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This version addresses existing NOTEs regarding invalid HTML5 and also updates new package URLs.
+* This version addresses existing ERRORs from vignette building due to API failures.

 * 1 reverse depdendency (wru) was checked and there were no ERRORs, WARNINGs, or NOTEs.